The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply

-\parait{Pools using publisher IDs with hidden or unknown owner domains.} During our investigation, we also discovered that many AdX \sellers files did not allow identification of the owner domain of the publisher ID that was used.
+\parait{Pools using seller IDs with hidden or unknown owner domains.} During our investigation, we also discovered that many AdX's \sellers files did not allow identification of the owner domain of the seller ID that was used.
 This comprised nearly half of all identified pools.
 The breakdown of reasons for this is provided in \Cref{tab:static:reasons_failed_owner_id}.
-Here, we see that the most common reasons for failed identification of the owners of publisher IDs being used in pooling are: (1) the publisher ID is itself unlisted in the issuing AdX's \sellers file and (2) the unavailability of a public \sellers from the AdX that issued the publisher ID.
+Here, we see that the most common reasons for failed identification of the owners of seller IDs being used in pooling are: (1) the seller ID is itself unlisted in the issuing AdX's \sellers file and (2) the unavailability of a public \sellers from the owner domain that owned the AdX-issued seller ID (when owner domain is not a PUBLISHER type entry).
 It is important to note that any of the reasons shown in \Cref{tab:static:reasons_failed_owner_id} would result in the impossibility of any end-to-end supply chain verification.
 Interestingly, we find no statistical differences ($\chi^2$-test; $p < .05$) between the reasons for failed identification of owners of non-misinformation and misinformation pools.
-This suggests that the issues of poor compliance with end-to-end supply chain verification procedures are industry-wide and no specific cause for these failures are exploited by misinformation domains.
+This suggests that the issues of poor compliance with end-to-end supply chain verification procedures are industry-wide and no specific cause for these failures is exploited by misinformation websites.